-- 1. It would be helpful for teachers of higher education institutions to understand the concept of diversity and apply in actual classroom teaching - 2.
-The study would be significant for university leadership and administrative officers to understand benefits of inclusion cultural diversity in higher education - 3.
+- 1. It would be important for faculty members of higher education institutions to understand the concept of diversity and apply in actual classroom teaching. - 2.
+The study would be significant for university administrators to understand benefits of inclusion cultural diversity in higher education. - 3.
 The study would be helpful for university administrators to analyze the existing conditions of cultural diversity in higher education.

-5.Methodology

-It was a quantitative study.
+2. Methodology

+The study was qualitative in nature.
 Document analysis was used as amethod of analysis.
-Document or Documentary analysis is a social research method and is an essential research tool and is an invaluable part of most schemes of triangulation.
-Documentary work involves reading lots of written material (Frankel, 2009).
+Document or Documentary analysis is a social research method and is an invaluable part of most schemes of triangulation.
+It refers to the various procedures involved in analyzing and interpreting data generated from examining documents and records relevant to a particular study.
+Documentary work involves reading lots of written material.
+It aloshelps to scan the documents onto a computer and use a qualitative analysis package (Frankel, 1993).

+Labs (2011) elaborated more and stated that:

+Document analysis is a form of qualitative research in which documents are interpreted to give voice and meaning around an assessment topic.
+Analyzing documents incorporates coding content into themes similar to how focus group or interview transcripts are analyzed.
+A rubric can also grade or score a document.
+(Labs" Document Analysis" Para.5)

 In this research, written text was used to analyze the data.
-The most significant advantage of conduction document analysis is that it provide a guideline for a framework which is the principle focus of the research.
-Heffernan (2012) suggest different types of analysis.
-From this Semiotics Analysis was chosen as the analysis method.
-Semiotics is a science that studies the signs.
+The most significant advantage of conduction of document analysis is that it provides a guideline for a framework which is the principle focus of the research.

+Heffernan (2001) suggest the following forms of analysis:

+- 1. Content Analysis,

+- 2. Semiotics,

+- 3. Discourse Analysis,

+- 4. Conversation Analysis,

+- 5. Grounded Theory and

+- 6. Interpretative analysis (Heffernan 2001)

+For this study, Semiotics Analysis was chosen as the analysis method.
+Semiotics is a science that studies the life of signs in society.
+It is the opposite to the positivist method of content analysis.

-Population and sampling
+2.1.
+Population and Sampling

-The population comprises all relevant documents and articles on diversity in education.
-For this study, Theoretical sampling was used as method of sampling.
+The population comprised of all the related documents.
+For this study, Combination of Maximum Variation Purposeful Sampling and Theoretical Purposeful Sampling was adopted.

+2.2.
 Data Analysis

-The Data was analyzed by semiotic analysis.
-The semioticanalysis is used a lot in media analysis butnow it is also used in education.
-It is different from the content analysis in the way it focuses on the symbols present in the content.
-It is more focus on meaning.
+The data were analyzed by semiotic analysis..Semiotics is a science that studies the life of signs in society.
+It is the opposite to the positivist method of content analysis.
+The semioticanalysis is used frequently in media analysis.
+In sociology research, its use is common.
+It is different from the content analysis in the way as it focuses on the symbols present in the content.
+It is more focussed on meaning.

-6.Findings
+3. Findings